WladekW/Android-Studio-Samples/README.md

 Build, install, and run sample Android projects **without Android Studio**—using the included Gradle Wrapper (`./gradlew`), `adb`, and standard Android SDK command-line tools.

-This README is generic and fits a typical multi-module Gradle Android samples repository.
-Replace module names like `app` or `sample1` with the actual module names from your repository.

 -----

 ## Requirements